 So, getting orders from The Great Somewhere, here I am.

 On Tuesday I got up, showered, and got dressed, all within an hour.
-That was a first during Covid.
-I put on a top I hadn’t worn in nine months and wrapped a pretty scarf around my neck.
-It was cold outside so I grabbed my coral colored down jacket, as opposed to the black puffy I wore backpacking.
+This was a first during Covid.
+I shimmied into a top I hadn’t worn in the nine months of Covid and wrapped a pretty scarf around my neck.
+It was cold outside so I grabbed my coral colored down jacket, as opposed to the black backpacking puffy.
 I had somewhere to go – somewhere to BE, at 8:30.
 It felt great.

 At the door of the big box-shaped building next to the green lawns of a golf course, I got a new mask, gelled up, and had my temp scanned.
 Upstairs there were papers to fill out, cards to show, and signatures to make.
 Then I was off downstairs to the big meeting room where things were already in motion.
 The sign on the door read, “Cafeteria.”
 Opening the door, I quickly scanned the room.
 It was full of chairs all six feet apart lined up like little soldiers on parade.
 Later, I would count forty of them.
 They were all filled except for one chair, front and center.
-Years ago I would have wilted at the conspicuousness of interrupting a big room full of people and then have to sit in front of everyone.
+Years ago I would have wilted at the conspicuousness of interrupting a big room full of people and then having to sit in front of everyone.
+More than wilted.
+The room would have spun like a Maytag washing machine on spin cycle and, seeing a blur, I would only want to disappear.
 On this day I welcomed the human energy in the room and was excited to join them, even if at one time they all wanted to off themselves.

-Having had a ton of therapy, I knew a lot of these suggestions and devices to massage my brain to go in the direction I wanted it to go.
+Having had a ton of therapy, I was already aware of a lot of these suggestions and devices to massage my brain in the direction I wanted it to go.
 But the hands raised and answers given in response to group brainstorming were validating, helpful, and made it feel like we were all soldiers in an army fighting a common battle, even though we could not be more diverse.

 And even though we spent five hours a day together, it was hard to really get to know anyone.
+There was the gambler, the fighter, the anorexic, the wife who, angry at her husband, slashed her own arm, addicts of all sorts, and the eighteen year old with his hair in his face and a sewing machine leg.
 Due to Covid we were instructed to stay six feet apart.
-Break apart sessions in the big room, were loud and noisy with our six-foot distanced shareings.
+Break-apart sessions in the big room, were loud and noisy with our six-foot distanced shareings.
 I mentioned to my therapist in a one-on-one session that I had a blog that was pretty honest and raw.
 She responded that “we don’t want that here.
 It might trigger someone.”
 I was astounded.
 How does one heal without learning new ways to respond to triggers?
-How do we connect without showing our wounds?
+How can we comfort that scared child within if we’re unaware of their distress?
+How do we connect without showing our wounds, our vulnerability?

 Being depressed, no one was excited to talk.
-We introduced ourselves daily (new people came, others graduated) with an answer to a question, like what’s your favorite pizza topping, and your name.
+We introduced ourselves daily (new people came, others graduated) with an answer to a question posed by one of the therapists, like “what’s your favorite pizza topping,” and your name.
 Two weeks into the program the art therapist suggested we make some kind of a sound followed with our name.
-She modeled it making a funny squeaking noise.
-Then, in unison everyone was to mimic the sound.
+She modeled it by making a funny squeaking noise to which no one laughed.
+Then, in unison, everyone was to mimic the sound.
 Wrong approach.
-A room full of forty depressed suicidal people mostly responded with “eh” as their sound.
+A room full of forty depressed, suicidal people mostly responded with “eh” as their sound.
 I decided to liven it up and, when my turn came, I held up both my arms, swayed them left to right overhead, and sang over the crowd, “Aaaaaaaa Ooooo,” like Freddie Mercury at a Queen concert.
 Yep.
 I had my own stadium following along.
 The therapist looked at me with wide eyed wonder.
-I grinned like Jack Nicholson.
+I grinned back like Jack Nicholson.

-After a week of this, from 8:30 until 1:30, with no lunch but fifteen minute breaks between sessions where the smokers were the only ones who chatted together in the cold, windy parking lot, I was sensing that this was simply a program to gain techniques to keep you out of crisis – to keep you alive.
+After a week of this, from 8:30 until 1:30, with no lunch but fifteen minute breaks between sessions where the smokers were the only ones who chatted together in the cold, windy parking lot, I sensed that this program was simply providing techniques to keep you out of crisis – to keep you alive.
 I was not seeing a lot of progress in my fellow inmates.
 I mentioned to my therapist that there was no deep work being done.
-She said, “No, this isn’t that, and everyone is supposed to have their own private therapist, as well.”
+She said, “No, this isn’t that.
+Everyone is supposed to have their own private therapist, as well.”
 This program was all designed to manage thoughts and behavior, not the why that makes you respond to life the way you do.
-After a week of listening, in our small group to an obviously very smart and accomplished middle-aged woman, struggle, overwhelmed and paralyzed with the stacks of ever accumulating papers on her kitchen counter and hearing the therapist suggest for the umpteenth time that she file just five pieces a day, I’d had it.
+After a week of listening in our small group to an obviously very smart and accomplished middle-aged woman struggle, overwhelmed, and paralyzed by stacks of ever accumulating papers on her kitchen counter and hearing the therapist suggest for the umpteenth time that she file just five pieces a day, I’d had it.
 I raised my hand.
 “I don’t know, but I think this has nothing to do with the papers.”
 I was afraid I had upset the apple cart, overstepped my bounds, and maybe even violated a HIPPA statute.
 Sitting six feet to my left, she swiveled her bowed head, looked directly into my eyes, and said, “I think you’re right.”
 Hallelujah!
 We were making progress.